thinhhungw/RIMI/README.md

 - This is my second project, so there might still be some mistakes.

 ## 🔗 Install C++: https://www.msys2.org/
 - To run my code, you need to install C++ first.
+- Then put C:\msys64\ucrt64\bin on the PATH

 ## 🔍 ADJUSTMENTS REQUIRED
 - You need to modify a few things to search for character names.